 You can do this loop either clockwise or counterclockwise.
-We happened to do it counterclockwise and at the end we were glad we chose to do it this way.
+We happened to do it counterclockwise and in the end we were glad we chose to do it this way.
 If you are like me and have acrophobia, I recommend doing it this way as well.
-There are multiple access to this trail.
-We started from Shell Beach.
+There is multiple access to this trail.
+We started at Shell Beach.

-We haven’t even start the real climb yet!
+We haven’t even started the real climb yet!
 It’s steep but very doable.
 A little bit of scrambling is required in this section.

 When we reached the top, we found a swing near the T-Mobile towers which is not visible when you are hiking up.
 What is it about a swing that makes you feel instantly like a kid again?
 Love it!
 There is another swing in a better location not too far away if you keep going.
 It’s kind of hidden away from the trail but you can see it on your left.
 I would’ve gone in and taken a picture for you but it was already occupied by a couple so I didn’t want to disrupt their private moment.

 At 1.30 miles, you can either stay on Ontario Ridge Trail and make this hike shorter if you’d like or take Sycamore Trail on the right.
 Sycamore Trail soon became shady and cooler.
 And slowly but surely we started to go downhill.
 You know what that means.
 We’ll have to climb back up eventually.

 After 0.28 miles of a peaceful stroll, we met up with Ontario Ridge Trail and we were faced with 0.4 miles of steep uphill.
 This section kicked my butt!
 Look at Xena taking a breather and wondering how much more she has to go.
 Ha!